Michel de Montaigne: Career

-Friendship with Etienne de La Boétie
+Friendship with Étienne de La Boétie

-While serving at the Bordeaux Parlement, he became a close friend of the humanist poet Étienne de La Boétie, whose death in 1563 deeply affected Montaigne.
-Donald M. Frame, in the introduction to his book The Complete Essays of Montaigne, makes the following suggestion: because of Montaigne's "imperious need to communicate" after losing Étienne, he began the Essais as a new "means of communication", and "the reader takes the place of the dead friend".

-The most significant event of this period in Montaigne's life was his meeting, at the age of 25, with Étienne de La Boétie.
-At the time, La Boétie was serving in the Parliament of Bordeaux.
-He was 28 years old—and would die at 32.
-Orphaned early, married, and entrusted with sensitive political missions by his colleagues (notably the pacification of Guyenne during the 1561 unrest), he was more mature and more established than Montaigne.
+While serving at the Bordeaux Parlement, Montaigne became a close friend of the humanist poet Étienne de La Boétie.
+La Boétie was three years older than Montaigne and was already entrusted with important political responsibilities, including the pacification of Guyenne during the unrest of 1561.
 His best-known work is Discourse on Voluntary Servitude.
 Montaigne had initially intended to include it in the Essays, but refrained when Protestant circles began interpreting the work as an attack on the Catholic monarchy.

 Montaigne and La Boétie's friendship became legendary.
 In the first edition of the Essays, Montaigne wrote:

 If you press me to say why I loved him, I can say no more than because it was he, because it was I.

 This famous phrase appeared in the posthumous 1595 edition known as the "Bordeaux Copy."
 Montaigne had added it in the margins of his personal 1588 edition—first "because it was he," then in different ink, "because it was I."

 Although sociable and surrounded by many friends, Montaigne considered this friendship exceptional—one that only occurs "once every three centuries":

 Our souls mingled and blended with each other so completely that they effaced the seam that had joined them.

 Montaigne's admiration for La Boétie's intellectual greatness was matched by deep cultural affinities and a shared ideological harmony, especially in the context of the French Wars of Religion.

 The greatest man I have known... for the natural goodness and capacity of his soul and for a well-born upbringing, was Étienne de La Boétie.
 It was truly a full soul, and of a beautiful composition in every respect; a classical soul, which would have produced great achievements if fate had allowed it.
 For it had enriched those fine natural gifts with study and learning.

 But just four years after their meeting, La Boétie died—likely of plague or tuberculosis—in 1563.
 During his three days of agony, he displayed a strength of soul that deeply moved Montaigne.
 Montaigne first described this in a letter to his father, then in a Discourse published in 1571 as a postface to La Boétie's collected works.

 There is no action or thought in which I do not miss him.
 I was already so habituated and accustomed to being second everywhere, that it seems to me I am no longer whole.

+Donald M. Frame, in the introduction to his book The Complete Essays of Montaigne, suggested that Montaigne's "imperious need to communicate" after losing La Boétie led him to begin the Essais as a new "means of communication", in which "the reader takes the place of the dead friend".